otvoiski/Finances/README.md

 This is only for amplifier my knowledge on WPF and C#

 # Install
-1. Download project
+1. Download and unzip the project
-2. You need generate database else you can add the function App.Seed() on constructor of MainWindow();
-3. Start
+3. Open
-4. Remove/Comment App.Seed() if you have added on constructor.

 # Credits
 <div>Icons made by <a href="https://www.flaticon.com/authors/prosymbols" title="Prosymbols">Prosymbols</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>